CICE-Consortium/Icepack/doc/source/developer_guide/dg_driver.rst

 The icepack driver exists to test the column physics.
 At the present time, it is hardwired to run 4 different gridcells on one processor with the same forcing used for all gridcells.
-There is no MPI and no threading built into the icepack driver.
-There is limited IO capabilities, no history files, and no netcdf restart files.
+There is no MPI nor threading built into the icepack driver.
+There are limited IO capabilities.
 The model generally runs very quickly.

 Forcing data and details on these data are available in :ref:`force`.